 Inductive reactance or simply reactance is not anything but the resistance of an inductive circuit.
-An inductor competes against the current in a coil which alters the direction and Instantaneous magnitude.
+An inductor competes against the current in a coil which alters the direction and instantaneous magnitude.
 This opposition is comparable to resistance but always possesses a phase shift between voltage and current and dissipate zero power.
 As it has some alteration from the resistance, it is termed as reactance.
-And it is denoted as XL.
-The SI unit is ohm.
+Inductive reactance is denoted as XL.
+The SI unit is the ohm.
 The formula for reactance is given as

 The given parameters are,

 f = 50Hz